Zilliqa/dev-portal/zq2/docs/nodes/node.md

 ```bash
 ./start_node.sh -k $PRIVATE_KEY
 ```
+_NOTE: If your `start_node.sh` script uses `docker run`, ensure that the `docker run` command includes the following capabilities: `--cap-add=SYS_PTRACE --cap-add=PERFMON --cap-add=BPF --cap-add=SYS_ADMIN`.
+Operators using Docker, systemd service files with Docker, or container orchestration systems should update their service definitions and startup scripts accordingly._

 You can validate the version your node is running by calling the `GetVersion` API method: